-Whether you are buying or selling a property, it’s important to know exactly what’s included in the sale.
-That’s why it’s essential to understand the difference between fixtures and fittings.
-Residential property specialist, Victoria Cranwell, explains the difference.To discuss your conveyancing requirements, including requesting a conveyancing quote, our conveyancing solicitors are available on 01225 462871.
-Alternatively, you can contact them by email, or complete the Contact Form at the foot of this page.
+To discuss all your conveyancing requirements, including requesting a quote, call our team on 01225 462871.
+Alternatively, complete the Contact Form at the foot of this page.
 Conveyancing quotes are also available online. |

-We all know the phrase, but do we really understand what are ‘fixtures and fittings’, and why is it so important to appreciate the difference between them when selling or buying a house?
+We all know the phrase, but do we really understand what are ‘fixtures and fittings’?
+And why is it so important to appreciate the difference between them when selling or buying a house?

 Examples of fixtures and fittings